 Each day, uncover something new.
 This could be something as simple as the color of a friend’s eyes or an unfamiliar word.

 Step outside your comfort zone and explore a new park or a new neighborhood.
 Trying a new food or meeting a new person are experiences we should all seek.

 Break the Rules.

-Find ways to take off self-imposed limits.
+Take off self-imposed limits.
 It could be as simple as remembering to be a child and blow bubbles in your milk or as rebellious as not writing out the grocery list and just ‘going for it’.
-It could be allowing someone to hug you or remembering to hug them.
+It could allow someone to hug you or remember to hug them.

 Truth be told, I am not sure the younger me would have understood the current me.
-The younger me might have shrugged off some of the advice or all of it and went shopping.
-But…the current me can look back and learn.
-The current me owns the context of life written thus far.
-The current me can strive to grow more, learn more, and impact others in a positive way.
+The younger me might have shrugged off some of the advice or all of it and gone shopping.

-The current me can impact her future… and THAT is what this is all about.
+The current me can affect her future… and that is what this is all about.